junxit/us-congress-bills-116/metadata.md

 - 2019-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7816)
 - 2019-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7816)
 - 2019-09-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2020-11-16 — Amendment SA 2687 agreed to in Senate by Unanimous Consent.
+- 2020-11-16 — Amendment SA 2687 proposed by Senator Cornyn for Senator Schumer. (consideration: CR S6693-6694; text: CR S6694) In the nature of a substitute.
+- 2020-11-16 — Measure laid before Senate by unanimous consent. (consideration: CR S6693-6694)
+- 2020-11-16 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S6694)
+- 2020-11-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text of amendment in the nature of a substitute: CR S6694)
+- 2020-11-16 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2020-11-16 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2020-11-16 — Senate amendment agreed to: Amendment SA 2687 agreed to in Senate by Unanimous Consent.
+- 2020-11-16 — Senate amendment proposed (on the floor): Amendment SA 2687 proposed by Senator Cornyn for Senator Schumer.(consideration: CR S6693-6694; text: CR S6694)
+- 2020-11-16 — Senate amendment submitted